-You are going to face the questions like “Why do you want to go for our Institute?”
+You are going to face questions like “Why do you want to go to our Institute?”
 “What are your future plans?”
 “What are your long-term goals?” etc. Be prepared to answer them well.
 So, prepare yourself beforehand with all the important and common MBA interview questions to be able to tackle the interview.

 Why MBA is the question every aspirant is going to face.
 Make sure you prepare beforehand for this question.
 Why MBA is the most frequently asked question in the Interview round

 Study your CV

-- Bring right documents to the interview
+- Bring the right documents to the interview

 - Be well-versed with the contents of the CV

 - Should be able to answer questions, if asked outside the CV

 - Important to know what to wear to an interview and be well-groomed

 - Body language should be appropriate

 Presence Of Mind